MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 ## July 22, 2021

-Microsoft has released the latest Microsoft Edge Stable Channel (Version VERSION #), which incorporates the latest Security Updates of the Chromium project.
-For more information, see the Security Update Guide
+Microsoft has released the latest **Microsoft Edge Stable Channel (Version #)**, which incorporates the latest Security Updates of the Chromium project.
+For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide)

 This update contains the following Microsoft Edge-specific update: